 Instead of revoking the privileges, you may want to remove that user.
 So, you can remove a database user using the following command:

 Saving Your Changes

-After completing this tutorial, you should have a sense of how to add new users and grant them a variety of permissions in a MySQL database.
+Adding a new MySQL user and granting access privileges is crucial for managing your database and ensuring that only authorized users can perform specific actions.
+After completing this tutorial, you should know how to add new users and grant them various permissions in a MySQL database.

 Always use strong, unique passwords for your users to increase security, and consider revoking or modifying permissions as needed.
 With some practice, you’ll be a pro at adding and managing MySQL users in no time.